 - Read more about the respite care options available, how to choose and finance this type of care, and what benefits it can offer you and the person you care for in our guide to Respite care.

-- If you're juggling work and caring responsibilities, you might be interested in arranging Flexible working or Taking a longer break from work.
+- If you're juggling work and caring responsibilities, you might wish to explore Flexible working or Taking a longer break from work.